pkeffect/open-webui-tools/README.md

 # Open WebUI Tools
-Various functions and tools for the OpenWebUI project.
-Related links below.
+- Various functions and tools for the Open-WebUI project
+- Code by me with help from various LLMs
+- Official Open-WebUI links below

 | SITE | ADDRESS |
 | ------------- | ------------- |